zellwk/zellwk.com/src/posts/2020-05-27-think-like-a-programmer.md

 **Should the sidebar show up when the page loads?**

 Nope.
-Given what we have, we can add a `is-hidden` class in the sidebar markup and the sidebar should remain hidden.
+Given what we have, we can add an `is-hidden` class in the sidebar markup and the sidebar should remain hidden.

 ```html
 <div class="sidebar is-hidden">